CommunityToolkit/WindowsCommunityToolkit/docs/services/MicrosoftGraph.md

 MessagesList.ItemsSource = messages;

-// You can also select any fields you want in the response MicrosoftGraphMessageProperties[] selectedFields =
+// You can also select any fields you want in the response MicrosoftGraphMessageFields[] selectedFields =
 {
- MicrosoftGraphMessageProperties.Id,
+ MicrosoftGraphMessageFields.Id,
- MicrosoftGraphMessageProperties.From,
+ MicrosoftGraphMessageFields.From,
- MicrosoftGraphMessageProperties.Subject,
+ MicrosoftGraphMessageFields.Subject,
- MicrosoftGraphMessageProperties.BodyPreview
+ MicrosoftGraphMessageFields.BodyPreview
 };

 messages = await MicrosoftGraphService.Instance.User.Message.GetEmailsAsync(10,selectedFields);